jakobbbb/cpp-template/README.md

 # cpp-template

-Template repository for a C++17 project with CMake, Catch2 and OpenMP support.
+Template repository for a C++17 project with CMake and Catch2 support.

 Tests are run using GitHub Actions on Linux and macOS.
 Windows is not supported yet.